i-MSCP/plugins/incubator/TemplateEditor/README.md

 ### Introduction

 This plugin provide an efficient way for edition and persistence of i-MSCP templates.
 It allow to create new versions of template set (merely called template groups).
-Two type of template groups are managed: the **system template groups** and the **site template groups**, where each group defines a set of templates which belong to a specific service managed by i-MSCP.
+Two types of template groups are managed: the **system template groups** and the **site template groups**, where each group defines a set of templates which belong to a specific service managed by i-MSCP.